zriyansh/signoz.io/blog/20222-03-28-distributed-tracing-tools.md

     width={700}
 />

-You can also use flamegraphs to visualize spans from your trace data.
+SigNoz also provides detailed views of tracing data in the form of Flamegraphs and Gantt charts.
+Gantt charts make it easy to visualize your services and events in a parent-child relationship tree.
+You can easily figure out which events are causing latency in a request call.
 All of this comes out of the box with SigNoz.

 <Screenshot
     alt="Flamegraphs used to visualize spans of distributed tracing in SigNoz UI"